We may earn income from links in this post. Please read this Disclosure for details.

-Agate is not one type of stone but a class of chalcedony, a species name used by gemologists for all cryptocrystalline quartzes which includes petrified wood, bloodstone, jasper, onyx, sard and others.
+Agate is not one type of stone but a class of chalcedony, a species name used by gemologists for all cryptocrystalline quartzes.
+These include petrified wood, bloodstone, jasper, onyx, sard and others.

 Some types of agates do have well developed crystals within the inner cavity of the stone.
 However the most well-known types of agates are tiger eye agate (a ring-shaped design with a point in the center similar to an iris), layer agate with bands of white, gold and yellow, moss agate ( translucent), blue lace agate, flame and fire agate.

-The stones at Agate Beach on Lake Superior and Lake Michigan are smooth, red-hued jasper-agate –some with stripes and others with circular, almost opaque swirls.
+The stones at Agate Beach on Lake Superior and Lake Michigan are smooth, red-hued jasper-agate.
+Some feature stripes and others have circular, almost opaque swirls.

 Note: Do not plan to gather or collect agates on Agate Beach as I was advised it’s not permitted to remove stones from Agate Island.

 Agate Beach is one of the World’s Most Unique Beaches

 After exploring the shores of Agate Island, I thought Agate Beach was such as a unique place, I included it on my list of 7 Natural Wonder Beaches of the World for Travel & Escape channel.

 Where exactly is Agate Beach?
 First, you need to know that you won’t be driving a car or taking a bus there.

 Otherwise you might find yourself lost among Owl Island, Paradise Island and Raven Island and miss it completely.

 How to Get to Agate Beach Ontario

 The wilderness resort of Bowman Island Lodge offers a guided tour that includes a stop at Agate Beach as well as other ancient beaches.
-These islands have been stopping points for indigenous peoples for centuries and you can still see pukaskwa pits dug by prehistoric peoples to preserve and cache their foods.
+These islands have been stopping points for indigenous peoples for centuries.
+You can still see pukaskwa pits dug by prehistoric peoples to preserve and cache their foods.

 Thunder Bay is one of the top places for a summer weekend getaway in Ontario and Bowman Island Lodge is a fine place to spend a few days, sampling fresh-caught pickerel and lake trout.